RedisLabs/spark-redis/doc/getting-started.md

 ```

-### Configuring connections to Redis in a self-contained application
+### Configuring connection to Redis in a self-contained application

 Below is an example configuration of SparkContext with redis configuration: